topet2k12001/ddr-smut/README.md

 **Notes:**

-- **XACT Command Line Tool:** [As per Microsoft,](https://docs.microsoft.com/en-us/windows/win32/directx-sdk--august-2009-)
+- **XACT Command Line Tool:** you will have to source this on your own.
+[As per Microsoft,](https://docs.microsoft.com/en-us/windows/win32/directx-sdk--august-2009-)
-  - > The legacy DirectX SDK is no longer available for download from Microsoft Download Center per the retirement of all SHA-1 signed content.
+  > The legacy DirectX SDK is no longer available for download from Microsoft Download Center per the retirement of all SHA-1 signed content.
-  - Hence you will have to source this on your own as well.

 ### Installation